sitandr/conchord/README.md

 For example, `Cmaj7-5` or `Cmaj7` converts into `Cmaj7b5` or `Cmaj7(b5)`.
 The same applies for `+5` to `#5`.

-Chords with `no5` or similar are not supported for now.
+Chords with `no5` are not supported for now.
 They are not "correct" chords, after all.
 But if someone requests the support, it will be probably done.

 # Notes about features and decisions